+02|2023

 Imprint

+Print:

-BfR Consumer Monitor 08|2022
+BfR Consumer Monitor 02|2023

 Publisher: German Federal Institute for Risk Assessment (BfR)

 Max-Dohrn-Straße 8-10

+bfr@bfr.bund.de www.bfr.bund.de/en

 10589 Berlin

-bfr@bfr.bund.de

-www.bfr.bund.de/en

-Photo: nenetus/Adobe.Stock
+Photo: ROSSandHELEN photographers/Adobe.Stock

-Layout/Realisation: tangram documents GmbH, Rostock
+Layout/Realisation: Kern GmbH, Bexbach

-Print: Pinguin Druck GmbH, Berlin
+Pinguin Druck GmbH, Berlin

 Translation: KERN AG, Frankfurt am Main

-Use of the results published here is possible with mention of the source "BfR Consumer Monitor 08|2022".
+Use of the results published here is possible with mention of the source "BfR Consumer Monitor 02|2023".
 This text version is a translation of the original German text which is the only legally binding version.

-ISBN 978-3-948484-51-4
+ISBN 978-3-948484-65-1

 Introduction

 The BfR Consumer Monitor is a central instrument of consumer health protection.
 Every six months, it provides answers to the question of how the general public perceives topics from the field of consumer health protection on the basis of a representative population survey.
 Which topics are important in the view of the consumer?
 Which topics are they familiar with and what do they know less about?
 How is the safety of food and other products in Germany generally rated?

-In this second survey of 2022, the introductory question on the biggest health risks for consumers provided respondents with an expanded definition of the term 'consumer' in the sense of the survey.
-Thus, direct comparability with the proportional responses from previous years is no longer possible for this question.
-However, the modified definition prevents responses from being too focused on food topics.

-The modified definition is having an impact: with 26% of all responses, undesirable substances are currently considered the biggest health risk; far behind are plastics and additives with 11% each.
-While the excessive intake of certain nutrients such as salt or sugar was previously the front-runner in public risk perception, the proportion of responses is now 5%.
-Also in the summer of 2022, the topics antibiotic resistance, microplastics and residues of pesticides in food are of concern to more than half of the respondents.
+In this survey, the topic of e-cigarettes was addressed for the first time.
+Although 94% of the respondents have heard of this topic, 37% feel not well or not at all informed, which is the highest value compared to other topics.
+Furthermore, 41% of the respondents are worried or very worried about the topic.

+Another topic that has been captured in the consumer monitor for some time and is ranked as the biggest health risk is unwanted

+substances in general.
+The number of mentions in this category has increased by another 3% compared to the survey from 08/2022.

+Over the past two years, the trend of increasing concern about micro plastics in food, antibiotic resistance, pesticide residues, and glyphosate continues.

+The perceived safety of children's toys has increased by 5% compared to the previous Consumer Monitor.
+Prior to that, the perceived safety had decreased (7%).
 If you would like to find out more about the individual topics, you will find links to more detailed information on the BfR website on the last page of this booklet.
 In your opinion, what are the biggest health risks for consumers?

 When a person buys or uses food, personal care products, clothing or children's toys, he or she is a consumer.
 You can name up to three risks.